supratik1/FuSION/Linux/README.md

    ​ `z3 --version` // verify installation

-3. Check if bison is installed in the computer by running `bison --version` .
-If it is shown not to be found then run the following command for installation and verification :
+3. Check if `bison` is installed on your computer by running `bison --version` .
+If `bison` cannot be found, then run the following command for installation and verification :

    ​ `sudo apt install bison` // installation

    ​ `bison --version` // verify installation

+4. Check if `flex` is installed on your computer by running `flex --version`.
+If `flex` cannot be found, then run the following command for installation and verification:

+   `sudo apt install flex` // installation

+   `flex --version` // verify installation

-4. Navigate to the `Linux` directory and run the following command to build the tool.
+5. Navigate to the `Linux` directory and run the following command to build the tool.

    ​ `make`